2026 Players Championship odds, picks: Surprising predictions from model that's called 16 majors

 SportsLine's model simulated The Players Championship 2026 10,000 times and revealed its surprising PGA picks for TPC Sawgrass

-The PGA Florida Swing continues with the 2026 Players Championship at TPC Sawgrass in Ponte Vedra Beach, Fla., beginning on Thursday.
+The 2026 Players Championship gets underway at TPC Sawgrass in Ponte Vedra Beach, Fla., beginning on Thursday.
 Often referred to as the unofficial fifth major on the PGA Tour, this event always features a high-end field, and it now has a $25 million purse, surpassing even the Signature Events with that number.
-The latest 2026 Players Championship odds from FanDuel Sportsbook have Scottie Scheffler atop the board as the +500 favorite (risk $100 to win $500), with Rory McIlroy behind him at +1600.
+The latest 2026 Players Championship odds from FanDuel Sportsbook have Scottie Scheffler atop the board as the +480 favorite (risk $100 to win $480), with Rory McIlroy behind him at +1600.

 Collin Morikawa is +1800, with Si Woo Kim and Ludvig Aberg at +2200.
+Tommy Fleetwood (+2700) is the only other Players Championship 2026 contender below +3000.
 Before locking in any 2026 Players Championship picks, entering any Players Championship Invitational one and done contests, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.